Deep Bayesian inference for seismic imaging with tasks: Theory

 \subsection{Seismic imaging}

-In its simplest acoustic form, reverse-time migration is an imaging modality that follows directly from linearizing the acoustic wave equation around a known, slowly varying background model---i.e., the spatial distribution of the squared slowness.
-Traditionally, the process of seismic imaging is concerned with estimating the short-wavelength component of the squared-slowness, denoted by $\delta \B{m}$, from ${n_s}$ processed shot records collected in the vector $\B{d} = \left \{\B{d}_{i}\right \}_{i=1}^{n_s}$.
-In most cases, these indirect measurements are recorded along the surface or ocean bottom with sources, $\left \{\B{q}_{i}\right \}_{i=1}^{n_s}$, located at or near the surface.
+In its simplest acoustic form, reverse-time migration follows directly from linearizing the acoustic wave equation around a known, slowly varying background model---i.e., the spatial distribution of the squared slowness.
+Traditionally, the process of seismic imaging is concerned with estimating the short-wavelength components of the squared-slowness, denoted by $\delta \B{m}$, from ${n_s}$ processed shot records collected in the vector $\B{d} = \left \{\B{d}_{i}\right \}_{i=1}^{n_s}$.
+In most cases, these indirect measurements are recorded along the surface or ocean bottom with sources $\left \{\B{q}_{i}\right \}_{i=1}^{n_s}$ located at or near the surface.
 The placement of the sources and receiver near the surface leads to more uncertainty in the deeper areas of the image.